International Community Center (ICC)

 How you’ll be able to build relationships with other members and/or the community: You will work together with other interesting volunteers from a variety of churches.
 You will meet refugee kids, have opportunity to form relationships with them and their families, and gain valuable cross-cultural experience.

-Training & Support: Initial orientation and tutoring observation, then ongoing on-site support as you serve alongside other members and with the team leads.
+TRAINING & SUPPORT PROVIDED: Initial orientation and tutoring observation, then ongoing on-site support as you serve alongside other members and with the team leads.

 How you’ll be able to build relationships with other members and/or the community: We also provide fellowship opportunities with others involved in close relationships with refugees.
 Refugee families are great hosts and will be thrilled to open their home to you.
 But be mindful that real friend- ship takes real time.

-Training & Support: First gain a connection with a refugee through an ICC activity, like teaching ESL or evening tutoring.
+TRAINING & SUPPORT PROVIDED: First gain a connection with a refugee through an ICC activity, like teaching ESL or evening tutoring.
 Ongoing support through connecting with experienced members and ICC staff.
 Opportunities to discuss and pray with others with similar involvement.

-What our volunteers are saying about the ICC:
+Hear What our Volunteers are saying about the ICC…

 Pastor Dan Ryan